Hamlet: The Drama of Vengeance: Plot

 The opening titles explain that this film is based on a theory from an American literary researcher: "Hamlet is a woman!"

 The prologue: Queen Gertrude of Denmark gives birth to a girl.
 When she hears that the king has been killed in a battle with Norway, she announces that she has given birth to a boy named Hamlet, as only males can inherent the crown.
 Then, to the queen's shock, the king comes back home alive.
 They decide they can't take back the queen's proclamation, and raise Hamlet as a boy.

 Part one: the solitary Prince Hamlet grows up, and attends the University of Wittenberg.
 Hamlet, wistful, stares out the window at people socializing, and an intertitle describes the prince as having clipped wings.
 But Hamlet does make friends with Horatio, whom Hamlet is visibly attracted to, and Fortinbras from Norway.

 Meanwhile, the king's brother Claudius kills the king with a venomous snake and inherits the crown.

-Part two: Hamlet returns home and is outraged to find that Claudius and Gertrude aren't mourning Hamlet's father, but instead are celebrating their upcoming marriage.
+Part two: Hamlet returns home and is outraged to find that Claudius and Gertrude are not mourning Hamlet's father, but instead are celebrating their upcoming marriage.
 Hamlet talks to the groundskeeper who found the king's body, who reveals there was a snake from the castle dungeon nearby.
 Hamlet investigates the dungeon and finds Claudius's dagger.
-Hamlet decides to investigate further, and to feign madness so that Claudius won't consider the prince a threat.
+Hamlet decides to investigate further, and to feign madness so that Claudius would not consider the prince a threat.
 Acting mad, Hamlet carves a faux crown for Claudius, then makes it disappear with sleight of hand.

 Part three: Horatio lies with his head on Hamlet's lap.
 Horatio reveals that he's attracted to the noblewoman Ophelia and Hamlet becomes jealous and decides to go woo Ophelia.
-Hamlet caresseses Ophelia and kisses her fingers and arm.
+Hamlet caresses Ophelia and kisses her fingers and arm.
 Then, alone, Hamlet says: "Now, Horatio, you are mine".

 Part four: Hamlet's antagonistic feelings towards Ophelia leak out: the prince brushes her off in person and writes a letter calling her a numbskull.